Saturday, September 12, 2015

 Paying Dues

-The saying, "You'll never know what you got till it's gone" is real.
+The saying, "You'll never know what you got till it's gone," truly resonates with me.

-Long time ago, I had the luxury of what people consider surreal of knocking off on time every day, granted Public Holidays and all weekends off, and not having to work when you're on sick leave, on paid holiday and after-hours.
-These days I find myself trying to comprehend what's going on in my life.
-It seems, the further I dive into social media, the more I lose the luxury of me-time.
-I'm always on call it seems.
-Emails and whatsapp messages just keep coming in no matter where you are and what time it is.
+Not long ago, I enjoyed the surreal luxury of leaving work on time every day, with public holidays and weekends off, and not having to work during sick leave, on paid holidays, or after hours.
+Now, I find myself grappling with the chaos of modern life.
+The deeper I dive into social media, the more I lose the precious "me-time" I once had.
+It feels like I’m always on call—emails and WhatsApp messages flood in no matter where I am or what time it is.